MRGRD56/textractor-translator/README.md

 #### Ideas to be implemented in the future

-- ⚠️ Add a "retry" button if an error occurred while translating
+- ⚠️ Add a "retry" button if an error occurred while translating, also add auto retries
 - ⚠️ Fix dragging when history mode is enabled
 - Limit history size
 - Maybe save history to the storage and also add "clear history" button